mtross2/Sorghum-3D-Reconstruction/README.md

-# GWAS of leaf angles derived from 3D-Reconstruction of Sorghum
+# Results and visualization for GWAS of leaf angles derived from 3D-Reconstruction of Sorghum

 Implemented in the paper: